 Our Michigan jail rights lawyers represent the families of prisoners and inmates that have died while in a jail or prison.

-The governmental unit responsible for the management of the jail or prison can be held legally accountable for the suicide death of an incarcerated person.
+The governmental unit responsible for the management of the jail or prison can be held legally accountable for the unexpected and wrongful death of an incarcerated person.

 According to the Bureau of Justice Statistics, the number of inmate suicides is on a disturbing upward trend.
 The statistics show that: